The Alienist Recap: The Sting

 In those nine days, though, there’s plenty still afoot.
 Kreizler and Howard, for instance, are still dancing the line between will they and won’t they.
 After he tells her that the state of his arm is the result of a congenital disease, she does a little digging and discovers that he’s been lying to them all.
 He had full use of both arms once, as evidenced by an old society piece that reports that he’d performed a piano concerto that wouldn’t be possible with just one arm.

 She shares the discovery with Moore, who (naturally) makes a jab at her having gone looking in the first place, suggesting that she must be in love.
 She answers that she might be.
 Of course, she’s got competition in Mary, who shares a moment with Kreizler after accidentally cutting her finger while preparing his food.
 He tenderly inspects the wound, even going so far as to lick his own finger and then touch the cut, saying that saliva is a natural coagulant.
-I can’t say I find that a good, non-creepy flirt, but hey, whatever lights your fire.
+I can’t say I find that a good, non-creepy flirt, but, hey, whatever lights your fire.

 Roosevelt, meanwhile, is having his feet held over the coals as even J.P.
-Morgan goes out of his way to tell him to keep his nose out of high society business, even if it is costing children their lives.
+Morgan goes out of his way to tell him to keep his nose out of high-society business, even if it is costing children their lives.
 Willem’s being sent out of the country to Buenos Aires, anyway, so best to leave it alone — because if he doesn’t, Roosevelt will have “no job, no friends, and no goddamn future.”
 With the gift of foresight (or I guess hindsight) in our favor, we know that this isn’t what fate has in store for Roosevelt, and Roosevelt seems to know, too, as it’s only the fact that he can’t make a scene at a society function that keeps him from hulking out right then and there.

 Unfortunately, Connor doesn’t have the same kind of restraint.
 After being dismissed from the force, he’s become something of a social pariah, and it’s only making him more volatile.
 As the next operation kicks off, he goes off on an operation of his own.
 When Willem flees his mother, determined not to leave New York, it’s Connor who’s on his tail.
 He chases Willem up to the top of an unfinished bridge and, when he’s finally cornered, shoots him in the head and dumps his body in the river below.
 He’s become something of a nega-Kreizler: He has absolutely no interest in understanding what’s going on around him, and he’s become a killer himself as he spirals out in the wake of his firing.
 “You’re a filthy, murdering pederast,” he tells Willem before killing him.
 “You’ve no right to live among decent people.”